- Langside Campus

 This qualification allows for registration as a practitioner with the Scottish Social Services Council (SSSC).

-- HND Additional Support Needs: Managing & Supporting the Services
+- HND Additional Support Needs: Managing and Supporting the Services

 - Career prospects in supporting children or adults in education or adults in training environments.